Take a 1-min quiz to get a Personal Meal Plan Male Female

 3. If the outcome is too thick for you, add more water and blend again until the desired consistency is reached.

-There is no need to travel back in time to change that, as you can try eating what your ancestors ate even today.
-An ancestral diet is a nutritional philosophy, which advises you to minimize the consumption of industrialized, processed foods, and encourages you to eat natural, organic whole foods, which your direct ancestors used to eat.
-You should consume seasonal, local foods, which were minimally or not processed at all.
-It is recommended to eat anything that can be obtained by hunting or gathering.
-You can buy organic food in specialized stores, on local markets, or even grow it yourself in a garden.
-The above-presented recipes will make sure that your ancestral diet meal plan is nutritious, filling, and delicious.
-Keep in mind that before making any adjustments in your current nutritional plan, you should consult a dietitian.
+However, there’s no need to travel back in time to change this, as you can try eating what your ancestors ate today.
+An ancestral diet is a nutritional philosophy that advises minimizing the consumption of industrialized, processed foods.
+It encourages you to eat natural, organic whole foods, which your direct ancestors used to eat.
+You should consume seasonal, local foods which have been minimally processed, or may not be processed at all.
+You can eat anything that can be obtained by hunting or gathering.
+You can buy organic food in specialized stores, at local markets, or even grow it yourself in your garden.

 DISCLAIMER: